vinothini0806/recommendation-system/README.md

 - The MovieLens dataset is provided by the GroupLens Research Project at the University of Minnesota.
 - The neural network implementation is based on the torch library.

-## Acknowledgements

-- The MovieLens dataset is provided by the GroupLens Research Project at the University of Minnesota.
-- The neural network implementation is based on the TensorFlow library.